LarryClemons/LarryClemons/README.md

 - 👋 Hi, I’m @LarryClemons
-- 👀 I’m interested in ... cybers security and web development
+- 👀 I’m interested in ...
+Software Development
 - 🌱 I’m currently learning ...
-Penetration Testing
+C#
 - 💞️ I’m looking to collaborate on ... any related project
 - 📫 How to reach me ... on linked in.